 - The Theron Rockwell Field Prize is given for “a poetic, literary, or religious work” of scholarship.
 The award was established in 1957 by Emilia R. Field in memory of her husband, Theron Rockwell Field, 1889S.

 A committee of faculty judges review all submissions.
 Winners of the competitions are announced on Commencement day.

-- Entries must be submitted in both hard copy and electronic form.
-The final submission date for graduate and professional students’ entries is March 20, 2019 at 5:00 p.m.
-The 2019 submission date for Yale College students’ entries is April 26.
+The final submission date for graduate and professional students’ entries is March 18, 2020 at 5:00 p.m.
+The 2020 submission date for Yale College students’ entries is April 24.

 - One optional letter supporting the submission may be sent, as appropriate, by a faculty advisor, director of undergraduate studies, director of graduate studies, or chair of department.
 Students are responsible for soliciting the letter.
-Supporters should write an email to the judges at email@example.com
+Supporters should write an email to the judges and send it to Porter and Field.

 - Works submitted in a language other than English must be accompanied by an English-language translation.